sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Thermal management
     * Sensor values and fan speeds, status should be read periodically and stored in SmartSwitch StateDB
-    * Platform modules should use this thermal sensor values against the thresholds in the thermal policy and adjust fan speeds depending on the temperature
+    * Platform modules should use the thermal sensor values against the thresholds in the thermal policy and adjust fan speeds depending on the temperature
     * Trigger thermal shut down on critical policy violation

 * Show CLIs
-    * Extend existing CLIs such as show platform fan/temperature to support the new HW
+    * Extend existing CLIs such as 'show platform fan/temperature' to support the new HW
-    * Add new CLIs
-        ```
-        show dpu <id> state
-        ```
+    * Extend the modular chassis CLI 'show chassis modules status" to display the DPU status

 ### 2.3.
 Detect and Debug
 * Health
     * SmartSwitch DPUs should store their health data in their local StateDB